ms/buildtogether.tech/src/fairness/index.md

 or, "There were four cookies in the box when you arrived, so we get two each" (meaning that you will have had four in total).

-Most people would say that the first answer is the moral one---in my experience, people who don't aren't people you'd want on your team.
+Most people would say that the first answer is the moral one—in my experience, people who don't aren't people you'd want on your team.
 On the other hand, if I had a couple of cookies yesterday or last week, I probably won't feel obliged to give you more than half today.
 Is it a company's responsibility to take past